Mackenzie Jorgensen

 at King’s College London.

-My research focus is on mitigating the harms that can result from algorithmic decision making.
+My research focus is on mitigating the harms that can result from algorithmic decision making systems.
+I am also interested in the intersection of AI, ethics, and technology policy.

 with a Bachelor of Science in May 2020.
 I studied Computer Science and Philosophy as a Presidential Scholar.